JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 * check new dropbox images, select best, add to gallery
 * update paypal codes on shop page
+* change shop page name to merchandise and change menu to match

 * new page
 *   image